Is Guanajuato the prettiest city in Mexico? Read on to find out!

 Funicular Panoramico & El Pípila

-By far the best views of Guanajuato are from the El Pípila Monument high up on a hill above the city.
+By far the way to see Guanajuato is from the El Pípila Monument high up on a hill above the city.
 This 20-metre tall statue erected in 1953 is of Guanajuato’s folk hero from the Mexican War of Independence, a crippled man who bravely risked his life against the Spanish soldiers in the city.
 Many domestic tourists come to the monument to pay respects to the historic figure.
-With a wide viewing platform in front of the statue, the spectacular view shows off what I think is possibly the prettiest city in Mexico.
+With a wide viewing platform in front of the statue, the spectacular view shows off what I think is the prettiest city in Mexico.

 To get to El Pípila, you can either take the long slog up many, many steps, around many winding streets, or you can ride the funicular.
 With the lower station located just behind the Teatro Juárez, it’s easy to find, and it’s a cheap ride too.
 In less than a minute, the funicular rises above the rooftops, the view getting better and better with each passing moment.
 From the upper station it’s just a few short steps to the viewpoint.